Aaron Cockerill

 Aaron Cockerill (born 17 April 1992) is a Canadian professional golfer and European Tour player.
-He was runner-up at the 2022 Magical Kenya Open.
+He was runner-up at the 2022 Magical Kenya Open, as well as the 2023 ISPS Handa Championship in Japan, losing in a playoff to Lucas Herbert.

 Amateur career

 Cockerill played golf at Stonewall Collegiate High School, where he was a four-time zone champion and served as team captain for three years.
 He played three years on the Team Manitoba province squad.

 Cockerill had a successful year in 2010, winning the Manitoba Junior Men's Championship and finished 10th at the Canadian Amateur Championship.
 He also won the Golf Canada Western Future Links Championship and was the medalist at the Manitoba Match Play Championship.
 He was the low individual at the Provincial Junior Interclub, helping Teulon capture the rural division.
 He also finished second at the Rural Junior Championship, and received the Manitoba Amateur Golfer of the Year Award.

 In 2010, Cockerill enrolled at Texas A&M University–Commerce and played with the Texas A&M–Commerce Lions golf team.
 He led the team in scoring average, and was a business administration major.

 In 2011, he transferred to University of Idaho, where he played with the Idaho Vandals golf team and earned first-team all-Western Athletic Conference honors as a senior and graduated in 2014.